Ferry from Seattle to Vancouver

 Without a car, it's of course most convenient to travel from the heart of Seattle to Vancouver Island / Victoria.
 If you arrive at Victoria you can stay there for a few days and then simply take the bus or shuttle to the next ferry leaving from Swartz Bay.

-Step 2: To the city of Vancouver from Victoria Island
+Step 2: To the city of Vancouver from Vancouver Island

 We have got extensive guides on these crossings alone: